HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 strengthened variants, which still have theoretical deficits, or to the much more advanced Singular Value Decomposition.

-Of the three studied methods QR and SVD give practical ways to calculate a rank decomposition in the Python/numpy/LAPACK ecosystem.
-As the performance difference is minimal, and the SVD variant is more powerful and convenient to use, the SVD variant is to be recommended for practical purposes at this point in time.
+Of the three studied methods QR (with column pivoting) and SVD give practical ways to calculate a rank decomposition in the Python/numpy ecosystem.
+The performance of the QR method is better by a factor of two, than SVD variant.
+The latter has the advantage, of yielding a more powerful decomposition, and has usability advantages since the vanilla scipy/SVD can be used, without configuration or post-processing steps.

-From the theoretical perspective, LDU factorization would be better fit, since it is much faster simple and should be well suited for practical applications.
-However, since the numpy/LAPAC does not come with a suitable LU implementation we don't have a competitive implementation at hand.
+From the theoretical perspective, LU factorization with total pivoting would be better fit, since it is much faster simple and should be well suited for practical applications.
+However, since the numpy/LAPACK does not come with a suitable LU implementation we don't have a competitive implementation at hand.

 ## Literature